 The last broken dish is what triggered Cochrane to come up with a better way to clean their plates and avoid further damages.
 In response to what happened, she took all her dishes and brought them into the woodshed near her home – along with a mechanic named George Butters.

-She collected her dishes and went into the woodshed near her home.
-She was accompanied by a mechanic named George Butters.
-The first thing she did while there was to pick up a strong wire.
-She made separate compartments with it to hold the cup, saucer and plate each and fastened them around a wheel inside a drum.
-The next step was to make an arrangement to spray hot, soapy water onto the dishes, washing them.
-Fortunately, the device worked as she had expected.
+Inside the woodshed, she picked up a strong wire and made separate compartments with it to hold each dishware and fastened them around a wheel inside a drum.
+Then she created a way to spray hot and soapy water onto the dishes, washing them.
+Interestingly, her invention worked as she expected.

-This device was showed to Josephine’s friends and they were very impressed with the appliance.
-Some of them had the device made for them.
-In 1893, she showcased her dishwasher in the Columbian Exposition in Chicago, and won the top award there.
-The news attracted a wide attention and a number of hotels and restaurants in the locality gave her contracts to make dishwashers for them.
+She showed her invention to her friends, and they were amazed at the device – some even requested to have a unit made for them.
+Because of this unexpected success, she Cochrane showcased her dishwasher in the Columbian Exposition in Chicago in 1893 and won the top award.
+Her dishwasher spread all over the news, which gained its popularity.
+The fame of her invention attracted several hotels and restaurants in the locality, giving her contracts to make dishwashers for them.

-Later many other companies came up with various models of the device.
-Halfway through the 20th century, the sale of dishwashers climbed up substantially, especially in America and Europe.
-Today it is one of the most common home appliances in various parts of the world.
+Throughout the years, other companies marketed various models of the dishwasher.
+In the mid-2000s, the sale of dishwashers dramatically increased, mainly in America and Europe.
+In our modern world, the dishwasher is one of the most common home appliances in various countries around the globe.